BrandtHill/DJBot/README.md

 `~play https://www.youtube.com/watch?v=b4RJ-QGOtw4`

-The rest of these examples will be using the same YouTube URL, but they can all be done with the `playfile` command and a filename (which support spaces).
+The rest of these examples will be using the same YouTube URL, but they can all be done with the `playfile`/`playdir` command and a filename (which support spaces).

 ### Play a song from a start position